Doriandarko/claude-engineer/readme.md

 # 🤖 Claude Engineer

-Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
-This tool combines the capabilities of a large language model with practical file system operations and web search functionality.
+Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model or OpenRouter API to assist with software development tasks.
+This tool combines the capabilities of advanced language models with practical file system operations and web search functionality.

 ## ✨ Features

-- 💬 Interactive chat interface with Claude-3.5-Sonnet
+- 💬 Interactive chat interface with Claude-3.5-Sonnet or OpenRouter models
+- 🔀 Choice between Anthropic and OpenRouter APIs at startup
 - 📁 File system operations (create folders, files, read/write files)
 - 🔍 Web search capabilities using Tavily API
 - 🌈 Syntax highlighting for code snippets